evant/kotlin-inject/README.md

 ```kotlin
     @Provides protected fun jsonParser() = JsonParser()
 ```
-For external dependencies, you can declare a function or read-only property in the module to create an instance for a certain type. kotlin-inject will use the return type to provide this instance where it is requested.
+For external dependencies, you can declare a function or read-only property in the component to create an instance for a certain type. kotlin-inject will use the return type to provide this instance where it is requested.

 ```kotlin